Frequently Asked Questions about

 Q: What can cause a laminate to release from my ink jet print?

 This doesn’t happen with dry processes such as thermal transfer printing.
-We have had plenty of ink jet users tell us that they have to over-saturate to hit the colors they want because they can’t make their own profiles.
+We have had plenty of ink jet users tell us they have to over-saturate to hit the colors they want because they can’t make their own profiles.
 Over-saturating causes long out-gassing times.
-And with today’s inks, particularly solvents, they are designed to penetrate deep into the vinyl.
+And today’s inks, particularly solvents, are designed to penetrate deep into the vinyl.
 If you want to know why we don’t supply profiles, please see the question before this one.